Placeholder-Software/Dissonance/docs/Basics/Quick-Start-Fusion.md

 A demo scene for this tutorial can be found in the `Dissonance/Integrations/PhotonFusion/Demo` folder.

+## Fusion Multi Peer

+!!! warning "Photon Fusion Multi Peer"
+    Dissonance does not support [Fusion Multi Peer Mode](https://doc.photonengine.com/fusion/current/manual/multipeer).

+Photon Fusion supports [multi peer mode](https://doc.photonengine.com/fusion/current/manual/multipeer) which allows multiple clients to run in one Unity editor instance, this is great for rapid testing.
+However, Dissonance uses some resources that fundamentally cannot be shared (e.g. the microphone) and does not support this mode.

 ## Step 1: Dissonance Comms Object

-> Dissonance runs mostly from a single game object, which should be placed somewhere near the root of your scene.
-This object contains the main "Dissonance Comms" behaviour, together with the UNet HLAPI networking script.
+> Dissonance runs mostly from a single game object, which should be created as a child of your Photon Fusion "Network Runner".
+This object contains the main "Dissonance Comms" behaviour, together with the Photon Fusion networking script.

-To place the default Dissonance object into your scene, drag and drop the `DissonanceSetup` prefab from the `Dissonance/Integrations/PhotonFusion` folder into your scene.
+To place the default Dissonance object into your scene, drag and drop the `DissonanceSetup` prefab from the `Dissonance/Integrations/PhotonFusion` folder into your "Network Runner" GameObject.

 Once you have instantiated the `DissonanceSetup` prefab, you should have an object with two scripts attached: `DissonanceComms` and `FusionCommsNetwork`.